nodejs/Release/README.md

    after which it will transition into Maintenance for 12 months.
 6. There will be no LTS releases cut from the nodejs/io.js stream.
 7. Once a release enters LTS, no new features may be added to that release.
-   Changes are limited to bug fixes, security updates, documentation updates, certain performance improvements that can be demonstrated to not break existing applications, etc. Semver-minor changes are only permitted if required for bug fixes.
+   Changes are limited to bug fixes, security updates, possible npm updates, documentation updates, and certain performance improvements that can be demonstrated to not break existing applications, etc. Semver-minor changes are only permitted if required for bug fixes.
 Semver-major changes are only permitted if required for critical security and bug fixes.
 8. Once a release moves into Maintenance mode, only ***critical*** bugs,
    ***critical*** security fixes, and documentation updates will be permitted.
 9. *semver-major* bumps are permitted *between* LTS releases.
 The LTS release